Welcome to the SPCA of Mariposa County

-SPCA will begin summer hours on Thursday, May 1st.
-The shelter will be open Tuesday through Saturday, from 10:00 to 3:00.
-We will be closed Sunday and Monday.
+The SPCA shelter will be open Wednesday through Saturday, from 10:00am to 3:00pm.
+We will be closed Sunday through Tuesday.
 Please call us at 209-966-5275 if in doubt.

 Free Coffee every Saturday morning when you shop at the SPCA Yard Sale.
 Come in the shelter office and enjoy a cup of coffee.